The California Conservation Corps

 Governor Jerry Brown established the CCC in 1976, modeled after the original Civilian Conservation Corps of the 1930s.
 More than 120,000 young adults have served in the Corps over its 40+ year history.

-- Corpsmembers must be between the ages of 18 and 25, California residents and not on probation or parole.
+- Corpsmembers must be between the ages of 18 and 25 and California residents

-- Corpsmembers are hired from all over the state and reflect the diversity of California.
-The top three counties where Corpsmembers come from: San Diego, Los Angeles and San Bernardino.
+- Corpsmembers come from all over the state and reflect the diversity of California.
+The top three counties where Corpsmembers come from: San Diego, Los Angeles and San Bernardino

-- The CCC has more than two dozen residential and nonresidential locations throughout the state.
+- The CCC has two dozen residential and non-residential locations throughout the state

 Natural Resource Work